Ndemco/pastthehappypath/_posts/2026-04-01-test-the-contract.md

 And while we're here: if your integration tests are slow because your endpoints are genuinely slow, that's not a testing problem.
 That's a codebase problem that your integration tests just had the courtesy to surface.
-A test suite that exposes real performance issues isn't a liability.
-It's doing its job.
+A test suite that exposes real performance issues is doing its job.

 ---